Sharann-del/API-Keychain/README.md

 ```

 The gateway listens on `http://localhost:8000`.
 Locally, SQLAlchemy defaults to
-`keychain.db` in the project root. `MASTER_SECRET` must stay stable once set,
+`keychain.db` in the project root. `MASTER_SECRET` must stay stable once set —
-because it decrypts the provider keys already in the database.
+it decrypts the provider keys already in the database.
+For production

-For production persistence, set `DATABASE_URL` to PostgreSQL — see
+persistence, set `DATABASE_URL` to PostgreSQL — see
 [Installation → Database](docs/installation.md#database).

-### 2. Frontend
+### 2 · Frontend

 ```sh
 npm install